Discover more from agarwhale

 After that, my mother drove me home and I promptly took a nap.
 This turned out to be a very bad idea, because it meant that when I woke up, my numbing had worn off, but I hadn’t taken any pain medication because I hadn’t eaten anything.
 My jaw throbbed with pain until I gulped down some soup and took my prescription ibuprofen.
 It took about a half hour for the relief to come back.
 The napping resumed.
 The next few days was a foggy journey of soup and sleep.
 In the earlier days, I had to brush my teeth very frequently, and whenever I did so, it looked like someone died in the sink.

-Speaking of which, my swelling peaked at around three days in before it started coming down.
-I decided to go to school on day four, and my friends teased me relentlessly for my chipmunk look, though personally I felt their supposedly witty remarks lacked originality.
+Speaking of which, the swelling peaked at around three days in before it started coming down.
+I decided to go to school on day four, and my friends teased me relentlessly for looking like a chipmunk.
 One of my friends thought it would be amusing if he made chipmunk faces at me for a full forty-five minutes during social studies.
 I think the only moderately creative insult I heard was that when I attempted to smile, I looked like a deranged rodent, but that was a little vicious for my enjoyment.

 Over time, the left side of my mouth healed up quite nicely.
 For the right side, however, things weren’t going to be quite as easy.
 Luckily, I didn’t get infected or have dry socket or nerve damage or the multitude of other complications that can arise according to Google.
 Despite that, the right side of my mouth was “difficult” in the words of my oral surgeon, because apparently I have a small jaw (I find this surprising because this doesn’t seem to prevent me from talking as much as humanly possible).